SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

    2. Facts

       Facts are identified by special literals that start with an exclamation mark.
-Example: !Tyre.Compound.Target
+Example: !Tyre.Compound.Target.
+As you can see, the name of a fact can contain dots, which is very useful to create pseudo object structures.

    3. Variables